TIERS/wildnav/README.md

 # wildnav
-GNSS-Free drone navigation and localization in the wild
+GNSS-Free drone navigation and localization in the wild lidar